ygfalcon/Solsniper-zero/README.md

     broadcasts (defaults to `100`).
   - `CPU_LOW_THRESHOLD` / `CPU_HIGH_THRESHOLD` – CPU usage percentages
     controlling delay adjustments (defaults to `20` and `80`).
   - `MAX_CONCURRENCY` – maximum number of concurrent ranking tasks.
-When set to `0` the scanner uses half the available CPUs.
+Defaults to half the available CPUs when set to `0`.
-  - `CPU_USAGE_THRESHOLD` – pause task creation when CPU usage exceeds this percentage.
+  - `CPU_USAGE_THRESHOLD` – reduce concurrency when CPU usage stays above this percentage.
   - `system_metrics` events are published with current CPU and memory usage collected by a background monitor.